-Liver fluke (Fasciola hepatica) is an internal parasite that occurs throughout this region where there are colonies of the intermediate host snail Austropeplea (Lymnaea) tomentosa.
+Liver fluke (Fasciola hepatica) is an internal parasite that occurs in parts of this region depending on the distribution of the intermediate host snail (Austropeplea (Lymnaea) tomentose).
 It can affect goats severely, sometimes causing deaths.
-The life cycle differs from the simple life cycle of roundworms, so control strategies are different.
+The life cycle differs from the simple lifecycle of roundworms, so control strategies are different.
 Liver fluke should be considered if there are cases of anaemia or bottle jaw in goats that are not associated with barber's pole worm.